algorandfoundation/algokit-utils-py/docs/markdown/capabilities/account.md

 You can issue a transaction to rekey an account by using the [`rekey_account`](../autoapi/algokit_utils/accounts/account_manager/index.md#algokit_utils.accounts.account_manager.AccountManager.rekey_account) function:

-- `account: string | TransactionSignerAccount` - The account address or signing account of the account that will be rekeyed
+- `account: str | AddressWithTransactionSigner` - The account address or signing account of the account that will be rekeyed
-- `rekeyTo: string | TransactionSignerAccount` - The account address or signing account of the account that will be used to authorise transactions for the rekeyed account going forward.
+- `rekeyTo: str | AddressWithTransactionSigner` - The account address or signing account of the account that will be used to authorise transactions for the rekeyed account going forward.
 If a signing account is provided that will now be tracked as the signer for `account` in the `AccountManager` instance.
 - An `options` object, which has:
   - [Common transaction parameters](algorand-client.md#transaction-parameters)
   - [Execution parameters](algorand-client.md#sending-a-single-transaction)